dyhes/zulip/docs/development/authentication.md

 ## Password form implementation

-By default, Zulip uses `autocomplete=off` for password fields where we enter the current password, and `autocomplete="new-password"` for password fields where we create a new account or change the existing password.
+By default, Aloha uses `autocomplete=off` for password fields where we enter the current password, and `autocomplete="new-password"` for password fields where we create a new account or change the existing password.
 This prevents the browser from auto-filling the existing